medalwill/EMEF/README.md

 ```
 python eval.py --dataroot {path_to_evaldata} --name eval --model eval --phase test
 ```

 ## Evaluation
 - We use the evaluation code from [MEFB](https://github.com/xingchenzhang/MEFB).
 - We use a pytorch implementation of [MEF-SSIM](https://github.com/ChuangbinC/pytorch-MEF_SSIM) to optimize and evaluate our results.

 ## Acknowledgements
-Great thanks for [MEFB](https://github.com/xingchenzhang/MEFB) and all of the open source MEF methods.
+Many thanks to [MEFB](https://github.com/xingchenzhang/MEFB) and all of the open source MEF methods.
 EMEF can't live without their public available code.
+Many thanks to [pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) for their excellent GAN framework.

 ## Citation
 If you find our work useful in your research, please cite with: